 Can you arrange flights and accommodation for us?

 Of course!
 We’d be more than happy to book flights, hotels, transfers, travel insurance and extra experiences.
 We have a relationship with Hôtel Paradis, a charming 3-star hôtel just five minutes from the school.
 This boutique hotel group has two other properties in the area: Hotel Bienvenue and Hôtel Panache (3- and 4-star respectively).
 There are many other options, though, so please contact Emma from Travel Managers to get the ball rolling.
 Email: email@example.com.

 The best things about doing lessons sur place* is how immediately useful the content is.
 The minute you step out the door of the school, you’ll be able to put into practice what you’ve just learned.

 As mentioned previously, the group will be divided into two groups, according to level.
 Lessons will start at 9:00am and will go through to 12:30pm.
-At 10:30am, we’ll take a pause-café* (think coffee and pâtisseries) for you to clear your brain and stretch your legs.
+At 10:30am, we’ll take a pause-café* (think coffee and pâtisseries*) for you to clear your brain and stretch your legs.
 We’ll have two tutors (Katrina and one other) and therefore two small groups: one around the big kitchen table and the other in the salon* across the hall.
-Your first lesson of the day, when your brain is fresh and active, will give you the structure to negotiate the afternoon’s activities.
-After the pause-café, the groups will swap locations (and tutors) to focus on learning the vocabulary you’ll require.
+One session will focus on arming you with the vocabulary and grammar you’ll need to communicate effectively and the other will be devoted to an exploration of the French culture, giving you insider’s running on what it means to be truly français*.

 We’ve been so inspired by the huge improvement we’ve seen in the students who took part in our recent France trips that we’re really excited to see the results of a more intensive program.
 Never fear, though, Lingua Franca lessons will always remain relaxed and friendly, as we believe happy brains learn best.